jrmxn/malleable-ddm/README.rst

 - Written in Matlab (a feature for some!).
 Minimisation of cost function
 - Fits are saved as matlab objects - makes it very easy to load previous fits, extend, re-fit, and keep track of the model fitting history.
 - Three likelihood calculation methods are currently included as examples:
-	- Core functions of HDDM (Navarro and Fuss analytical solutions) for speed - when initialising models or only using simple models
+	- Core functions of HDDM (Navarro and Fuss analytical solutions) for speed - when initialising models or only using simple models (although see todo, regarding a slight inconsistency in NF/HDDM method implementation).
 	- Brute force simulation with density estimation (using matlab's ksdensity) - easy to extend, but slow and prone to local minima due to stochastic nature (although pattern search generally does a good job)
 	- Calculation decision-variable path with transition matrix iterative multiplication - easy to extend, quite fast with reasonable discretization (apart from for specific parameters, e.g. including noise in drift is a x10 slow down).